Urinary Catheter FAQs

-A curved tip or coudé tip catheter is a variety of intermittent or foley catheter that is distinguishable because the insertion tip of the coudé catheter is bent or curved slightly, almost like an elbow.
-Coudé catheters are generally only used when a standard straight tip catheter cannot be inserted easily or comfortably.
+A coudé tip catheter is a type of intermittent or Foley catheter that features a curved or bent insertion tip.
+Coudé catheters are generally only used when a standard straight tip catheter cannot be inserted easily or comfortably through the urethra.

 What is a closed system catheter?

 A closed system catheter is a self-contained, sterile, pre-lubricated catheter housed within a collection bag.
 The collection bag eliminates the need to void the urine into a receptacle or toilet.
-As with all other types of catheters, its main function is to drain the bladder of all urine in a comfortable, smooth process, but it brings the additional benefit of convenience in an all-in-one system.
-Closed system catheters may also help minimize the risk of UTIs due to an inclusion of a sterile, pre-lubricated introducer tip that helps the catheter bypass the highest concentrations of bacteria in the urethra, and they often feature a gripping sleeve or a way to manipulate the catheter from the bag into your urethra without directly touching and contaminating the tube.
-To learn more, take a look at our blog post that breaks down and explains the different parts of a closed system catheter.
+As with all other types of catheters, it drains the bladder while bringing the comfort and convenience of a pre-lubricated, all-in-one system.
+Closed system catheters may minimize the risk of UTIs, thanks to the touchless or no-touch feature of a gripping sleeve or a way to manipulate the catheter from the bag into your urethra without directly touching and contaminating the tube on its way to your bladder.
+In addition, a closed system catheter features a soft, flexible introducer tip to help the catheter tube bypass the highest concentrations of bacteria on its way into the urethra.
+Find out more with our blog post that further explains the different parts of a closed system catheter.

-Is it possible to cath in a public restroom?
+Is it possible to catheterize in a public restroom?

 Absolutely!
-For most people, it’s not always possible to be at home in the comfort of your own bathroom when it is time to catheterize.
-Self-catheterization in public restrooms is actually much easier than it may seem at first.
+For many people, it’s not always possible to be in the comfort of your own bathroom at home when it is time to self-cath.
+Cathing in public restrooms is actually much easier than it may seem at first.
 We know you can’t always guarantee the sterility of the restrooms you’re at when in public, at work, at school, or on vacation, so a product like a hydrophilic catheter or a closed system catheter may help make the process a little more convenient while reducing the risk of infection.
-These products can also keep your hands off of the catheter tube itself while making the process more comfortable and well-lubricated.
+These types of urinary catheter products can also keep your hands off of the catheter tube itself while making the process more comfortable.

 At 180 Medical, we’re glad to offer the support you need when you’re new to self-catheterization.
-Our specialists are ready to listen to all of your concerns and find a solution for you with the right products for your needs.
+Our specialists are ready to listen to all of your concerns and find a solution for you with the right types of catheter products for your needs.

-- bringing along extra catheters in case of emergency
+- Pack extra catheters in your carry-on, purse, or backpack in case of delays or an emergency

-For helpful tips and tricks on traveling by air with urinary catheters, see our blog post written by a 180 Medical employee who has real world experience traveling as a quadriplegic.
+For more helpful tips on traveling by air with catheters, check out our blog post written by a 180 Medical employee who has real-world experience as a quadriplegic.

 What is DEHP?

-Cathing is uncomfortable for me.
+Using a catheter is painful for me.
 Are there more comfortable catheters available?

-What if I want to pay for my catheters with cash?
+What if I want to pay for my urinary catheters with cash?